-- You must fill out and send the WCB a Worker's Initial Report of Injury (W1) as soon as possible; - Your employer must also send the WCB an Employer's Initial Report of Injury (E1) within five days of being told about your injury; - Your care provider will bill the WCB for their services; and - Keep your receipts when you buy prescription drugs and medical supplies to treat your work injury.
-To be repaid for these expenses, you can send copies of original receipts to our office.
-Original receipts should be retained for 12 months from submission date, as they may be requested by the WCB for audit purposes. - Have a Physician's Initial Report (PPI) sent to the WCB by your care provider.
+- You must fill out and send the WCB a Worker's Initial Report of Injury (W1) as soon as possible. - Your employer must also send the WCB an Employer's Initial Report of Injury (E1) within five days of being told about your injury. - Your care provider will bill the WCB for their services. - Keep your receipts when you buy prescription drugs and medical supplies to treat your work injury.
+To be repaid for these expenses, you can send copies of original receipts to the WCB.
+Keep your original receipts for 12 months from submission date.
+The WCB may request these receipts for audit purposes. - Have your care provider send a Physician's Initial Report (PPI) to the WCB.
 This is to let the WCB know that they assessed your injury and prescribed appropriate care.
 The form also lists your current work restrictions.

-The WCB will review all the information received from you, your employer and your care provider to make sure:
+The WCB will review all the information received from you, your employer and your care provider to find out what your earnings were before the injury and to make sure:

-- You're a worker of the company;
+- You're a worker of the company.

-- You were injured at work;
+- You were injured at work.

-- · You can't work because of the injury; and
+- You can't work because of the injury.

-- What your earnings were before the injury.

 Using this information and the rules set out in the Act and WCB policies, the WCB assesses whether or not to accept your claim.
-If you disagree with the decision, you can ask to have it reviewed (see page 29).
+The WCB will contact you by phone and send a letter to you and your employer advising you whether your claim is accepted or denied.
+If you disagree with the decision, you can ask to have it reviewed (see page 31).

 If you lose time from work because of a work injury, the WCB looks at replacing lost wages starting the day after the injury happened.
-Medical and travel expenses can also be paid (see page 19).
+Medical and travel expenses can also be paid (see page 18).
 Most Time Loss claims are short term, with workers returning to work soon after the injury.